 College Algebra and Trigonometry is intended for students preparing for MTH 135 and it covers the material of MTH 120 and MTH 125 at a more rapid pace than those individual courses.
-Among the topics covered in this course are functions and graphs, including linear, polynomial, rational, exponential, and logarithmic functions; complex numbers and theory of equations; trigonometric functions, their basic properties and graphs; identities; inverse trigonometric functions; trigonometric equations; Law of Sines, Law of Cosines; systems of linear equations and the matrix methods useful in solving those systems; and conics.
+Among the topics covered in this course are functions and graphs, including linear, polynomial, rational, exponential, and logarithmic functions; complex numbers and theory of equations: trigonometric functions. their basic properties and graphs; identities; inverse trigonometric functions; trigonometric equations; Law of Sines, Law of Cosines; systems of linear equations and the matrix methods useful in solving those systems; and conics.
 Students may not earn more than six credits for any combination of MTH 120, 125, and 132.
-A graphing calculator is required for
+A graphing calculator is required for this course.

 Prerequisite: MTH 094 or MTH 096S and MTH 097, OR equivalent of both courses, with grade of "C" or higher in each course.

-Lecture: 5 1 ab: 0
+Credit: 5 semester hours integrals.
+Prerequisite: MTH 120 and MTH 125, OR MTH 132, or equivalent, with grades of "C" or higher.
+Credit: 5 semester hours

-Calculus with Analytic Geometry I IAI: M1 900-1
+MTH 135 -Calculus with Analytic Geometry I IAI: M1 900-1

-IAI: MTH 901 7.7

-Calculus with Analytic Geometry I is a first course in calculus.
-Topics included are: a review of functions, trigonometric functions, inverse functions, and exponential/ logarithmic functions; limits, continuity, derivatives, applications of derivatives, and integrals.
+IAI: MTH 901 1.1 Calculus with Analytic Geometry I is a first course in calculus.
+Topics included are: a review of functions, trigonometric functions, inverse functions, and exponential/ logarithmic functions; limits, continuity, derivatives, applications of derivatives, and